2020PB/police-brutality/all-locations.md

 ### Police drop gas out window | July 18th

-Footage from outside the Justice Center shows police or federal agents dropping a gas canister out a window of the barricaded Justice Center.
+Footage from outside the US District Courthouse shows police or federal agents dropping a gas canister out a window.
 It is unclear if the gas is smoke or CS.
 Protesters were some distance from the entrance and no officers were outside the Justice Center.

 tags: gas, protester

 id: or-portland-102

-geolocation:
+geolocation: 45.5159068, -122.6767751

 **Links**